 Mike lost it.
 “You’re too stupid to be scared, you piece of shit!
 You want to keep this up?
 You want to provoke me?”
 He was going overboard but couldn’t help it.
 He was still fuming about his mother.
 And the worm that he saw or didn’t see.
 “It’s not smart to piss someone off who’s seen a lot of death.
 You may find yourself there.”

 Students gasped.
-Threats like this didn’t sound facetious.
+Threats like that didn’t sound facetious.
 Especially coming from someone like Mike Wheeler.
 Crowds of students were watching the altercation now.
 Mike knew his friends would be mad, especially Lucas.

 “You threatening us, Wheeler?” asked Liam.
 Of the three stooges, he had the most vicious temper.